justmeandopensource/nixos-dotfies/README.md

   * Nix by Baptist BENOIST
 * gnucash > preferences > Numbers, Date, Time > Force Prices to display as decimals
 * bw login
-* "keyctl link @u @s" needs to be executed at startup